-October 5: Arrive in Veracruz City
+Oct 5: Arrive in Veracruz City.

-October 6: Birding at Hotel, transfer to Cardel, hawkwatching, La Antigua boat ride.
+Oct 6: Birding at Hotel, transfer to Cardel, hawkwatching, La Antigua boat ride.

-October 10: Xico, Rio Escondido, Chichicaxtle Hawk Watching.
+Oct 10: Xico, Rio Escondido, Chichicaxtle Hawk Watching.

-October 11: El Mirador Coffee Plantation, Chichicaxtle Hawk Watching.
+Oct 11: El Mirador Coffee Plantation, Chichicaxtle Hawk Watching.

-October 12: Alvarado Wetlands Boat Trip, Las Barrancas Grasslands.
+Oct 12: Alvarado Wetlands Boat Trip, Las Barrancas Grasslands.

-October 13: Las Barrancas, Tlacotalpan, Nanciyaga (Catemaco overnite)..
+Oct 13: Las Barrancas, Tlacotalpan, (Catemaco overnite).

 Oct 14: Nanciyaga-La Jungla, Los Tuxtlas Biological Station, Montepio.

-October 15: Ruiz Cortinez, Veracruz City sightseeing.
+Oct 15: Ruiz Cortinez, Veracruz City sightseeing.

-October 16: Return home.
+Oct 16: Return home.

 For the first two mornings we shall explore the coastal lowlands along the Gulf of Mexico (followed by afternoon hawkwatching!).
-Later on the trip we will travel south of Veracruz City to explore a vast wetland-grassland savanna, hoping to find Double-striped Thick-Knee, Fork-tailed and Scissor-tailed flycatchers, Aplomado Falcon, Pinnated Bittern, and Lesser Yellow-headed Vulture.
+Later on the trip we will travel south of Veracruz City to explore a vast wetland-grassland savanna, hoping to find Double-striped Thick-Knee, Fork-tailed and Scissor-tailed flycatchers, Aplomado Falcon, Lesser Yellow-headed Vulture and much more.
 Another tour highlight is visiting El Mirador, a shade-grown coffee plantation.
-Here we should see Keel-billed Toucan, Collared Aracari, Gartered Trogon and other forest birds.
-We also travel west to Xalapa, located in the mountain foothills.
-Here we shall bird a city park (remnant cloud forest atop an old volcano!), hoping for Blue Mockingbird, Blue-crowned Motmot, Green Jay, Squirrel Cuckoo and numerous hummingbirds.
-One afternoon we will visit the renown Museo de Antropologia where thousands of Olmec culture (1500-400 B.C.) artifacts are displayed.
-If time permits we will travel to Xico to enjoy a spectacular waterfall and excellent mountain-forest birding.
-Here we hope to find Bat Falcon, Violet Sabrewing, numerous swift species, Chestnut-headed Oropendola and other forest birds.
-Additional high-elevation pine-oak forest birding will likely yield the endemic Red Warbler as well as Olive, Golden-browed and Crescent-chested warblers, Gray Silky, Slate-throated Redstart and Russet Nightingale-Thrush.
-For the last 3 days of the tour we will travel to southern Veracruz to explore the Lake Catemaco area and the northern most extent of the lowland tropical forest.
+Here we are likely to see Keel-billed Toucan, Collared Aracari, Gartered Trogon and many other forest birds.
+We shall also travel west to Xalapa, located in the mountain foothills.
+Here we will bird a city park (remnant cloud forest atop an old volcano), hoping for Blue Mockingbird, Blue-crowned Motmot, Green Jay, Squirrel Cuckoo and numerous hummingbirds.
+We will also visit Xico to view a most spectacular waterfall and a plethora of mountain forest birds (including Bat Falcon, Violet Sabrewing, Chestnut-headed and Montezuma Oropendolas and more).

-Fly to Veracruz City (via Houston preferred).
-Meet US-based guide and group in Houston, and local Mexico-based guide at Veracruz City Airport.
-Travel by bus to Veracruz City for overnight stay at Hotel Mocambo along the Gulf Coast.
+October 5: Arrive in Veracruz City.
+Meet local Mexico-based guide at Veracruz City Airport.
+Travel by bus to overnight lodging at Hotel Mocambo in Veracruz City, along the Gulf Coast.

 October 8: Macuiltepetl Park, Museo de Antropologia